siriniok/siriniok.github.io/_posts/2018-09-01-mit-challenge.markdown

 Prereq: None,
 18 Units

 Actually, new curriculum requires modern 6.0001 program.
 But I don't want to learn the basics of Python, so I replaced this one with the legendary SICP course.
-There are two online versions of the book: [original](https://mitpress.mit.edu/sicp/) and [modern](http://sarabander.github.io/sicp/).
+There are two online versions of the textbook: [original](https://mitpress.mit.edu/sicp/) and [modern](http://sarabander.github.io/sicp/).

 ##### [6.042J Mathematics for Computer Science](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-spring-2015/)
 Prereq: Calculus I (GIR),